-Reviewers at the independent review organization will take a careful look at all of the information related to your appeal.

-If this organization says yes to your appeal, then we must pay you back for our share of the costs of care you have received since the date when we said your coverage would end.
+- Reviewers at the independent review organization will take a careful look at all of the information related to your appeal. - □ If this organization says yes to your appeal, then we must pay you back for our share of the costs of care you have received since the date when we said your coverage would end.
 We must also continue to cover the care for as long as it is medically necessary.
-You must continue

-1 / are of the costs.
-If there are coverage limitations, these could limit how much we se or how long we would continue to cover services. • ation says no to your appeal, it means they agree with the decision our plan irst appeal and will not change it. • ou get from the independent review organization will tell you in writing what you u wish to go on to a Level 3 appeal. f the independent review organization says no to your appeal, you choose you want to take your appeal further. want to go on e additional levels of appeal after Level 2, for a total of five levels of appeal.
-If you to a Level 3 appeal, the details on how to do this are in the written notice you get 2 appeal decision. • • • • • • • • • • • • • • • • • • • • eal is reviewed by an Administrative Law Judge or attorney adjudicator.
-Section ter tells more about Levels 3, 4, and 5 of the appeals process.
-Section 10 Taking your appeal to Level 3 and beyond Section 10.1 Appeal Levels 3, 4, and 5 for Medical Service Requests pe appropriate for you if you have made a Level 1 appeal and a Level 2 appeal, ppeals have been turned down. you may be able to level, you cannot a of the item or medical service you have appealed meets certain minimum levels, o go on to additional levels of appeal.
-If the dollar value is less than the minimum appeal any further.
-The written response you receive to your Level 2 appeal will ke a Level 3 appeal. s that involve appeals, the last three levels of appeal work in much the same way es the review of your appeal at each of these levels. l evel 3 Sappeal: An Administrative Law Judge or an attorney adjudicator who works for the Federal government will review your appeal and give you an answer.
+You must continue to pay your share of the costs.
+If there are coverage limitations, these could limit how much we would reimburse or how long we would continue to cover services.

+- □ If this organization says no to your appeal, it means they agree with the decision our plan made to your first appeal and will not change it. - □ The notice you get from the independent review organization will tell you in writing what you can do if you wish to go on to a Level 3 appeal.

+Step 3: If the independent review organization says no to your appeal, you choose whether you want to take your appeal further.

+□ There are three additional levels of appeal after Level 2, for a total of five levels of appeal.
+If you want to go on to a Level 3 appeal, the details on how to do this are in the written notice you get after your Level 2 appeal decision.

+□ A Level 3 appeal is reviewed by an Administrative Law Judge or attorney adjudicator.
+Section 10 in this chapter tells more about Levels 3, 4, and 5 of the appeals process.

+Section 10 Taking your appeal to Level 3 and beyond Section 10.1 Appeal Levels 3, 4, and 5 for Medical Service Requests

+This section may be appropriate for you if you have made a Level 1 appeal and a Level 2 appeal, and both of your appeals have been turned down.

+If the dollar value of the item or medical service you have appealed meets certain minimum levels, you may be able to go on to additional levels of appeal.
+If the dollar value is less than the minimum level, you cannot appeal any further.
+The written response you receive to your Level 2 appeal will explain how to make a Level 3 appeal.

+For most situations that involve appeals, the last three levels of appeal work in much the same way.
+Here is who handles the review of your appeal at each of these levels.

+Level 3 appeal: An Administrative Law Judge or an attorney adjudicator who works for the Federal government will review your appeal and give you an answer.

-If the Administrative Law Judge or attorney adjudicator says yes to your appeal, the appeals process may or may not be over.
+□ If the Administrative Law Judge or attorney adjudicator says yes to your appeal, the appeals process may or may not be over.
 Unlike a decision at a Level 2 appeal, we have the right to appeal a Level 3 decision that is favorable to you.
 If we decide to appeal, it will go to a Level 4 appeal.

-If we decide not to appeal, we must authorize or provide you with the medical care within 60 calendar days after receiving the Administrative Law Judge's or attorney adjudicator's decision.
+□ If we decide not to appeal, we must authorize or provide you with the medical care within 60 calendar days after receiving the Administrative Law Judge's or attorney adjudicator's decision.